 If you are using a personal firewall at home, configure your firewall to allow access to the URL for the database you wish to access and the URL for SWITCH, “*.switchinc.org” (without quotes).
 If you are behind a network firewall at your workplace or school, contact your System Administrator or IT department for help.

 Some databases that provide information in a multimedia format may have additional technical requirements.
 These include ARTstor, Classical Music Library, Contemporary World Music, and Smithsonian Global Sound.
-See the technical requirements for these databases on the Databases A to Z page.
+See the technical requirements for these databases on the Databases A-Z page.

-For further assistance, call the Alverno College Library Research Assistance Desk at 414-382-6062 or email an Alverno Librarian using Ask A Librarian, at email@example.com, subject Ask A Librarian.
+For further assistance, call the Alverno College Library Research Assistance Desk at 414-382-6062 or email the Alverno librarians by emailing email@example.com, subject line Ask A Librarian.